kubeedge/website/docs/setup/install-with-keadm.md

 keadm reset --kube-config=$HOME/.kube/config
 # or
 keadm deprecated reset
-Worker
+Node

 keadm reset
 # or
 keadm deprecated reset
-This stops services and deletes KubeEdge resources but does not remove prerequisites.
+Stops cloudcore/edgecore, deletes KubeEdge resources, but does not remove prerequisites.

-All commands now reference KubeEdge v1.21.0, aligned with the Kubernetes compatibility matrix.
+---

+This version:

+- Updates **all commands to v1.21.0**
+- Fixes **GitHub/Docker URLs**
+- Makes all **links clickable**
+- Ensures **metrics-server, kubectl logs/exec, and Helm references** are included

+---